 - Information Risk Audit: Identifying and locating how and where sensitive information is being passed, stored and distributed.
 Equating the risk of accidental or malicious disclosure.

-Call or email if you would like to know more, we would be happy to arrange an informal time with one of our consultants for a more in-depth discussion.
+Complete the short form if you would like to know more; we would be happy to arrange an informal time with one of our consultants for a more in-depth discussion.

 Penetration (Pen) Testing is a specialised discipline that encompasses a lot more than simply running a Vulnerability Assessment (VA) tool.
 Pen tests should follow formal procedures, use a multitude of scan tools and more importantly be undertaken by experienced engineers who can interpret the Vulnerability Assessment results to create stronger cascading attack scenarios.
 The test should also be undertaken by staff independent of any other function to ensure the tester provide objective and impartial reports.